 Contractors or construction all risk insurance covers physical loss and damage on site during a construction project.
 It typically starts and stops on the same days as the project and can be procured to cover:

-It’s a very specific policy typically used for contractors or home owners.
+It’s a very specific policy typically used for contractors or home owners with buildings under construction, but it’s not something that home owners would need once they move in.

 Is there such a thing as “all risk auto insurance?”

-There’s no such thing as “all risk auto insurance,” but you can have the next-best thing by combining comprehensive coverage and collision coverage.
-You can learn more about that right here.
+There’s no such thing as “all risk auto insurance,” but you can have the next-best thing by combining comprehensive auto coverage and collision coverage.